guchan-fout/JS-Maps-Training/README.md

 ### 3.Use expression
 * Use `Sytle across data range` or `Style with data conditions` also works but I tried API level this time.

+* Basically use `addLayer` will be normal but I want to try `setPaintProperty` to see if it works.

 * Found (this)[https://github.com/mapbox/mapbox-gl-js/issues/9862], said `setPaintProperty` couldn't re-render the layer.
 But I tried and looks fine.